SoftwareGuy/Ignorance/README.md

 Requirements
 -----------
-- Mirror LTS 46.x, Mirror from Asset Store or Mirror Master
+- Mirror, version 66 upwards
-- Unity 2019 LTS minimum, Unity 2020 LTS recommended.
-Whatever the minimum is for Mirror will do, really
+- The minimum version of Unity required is what Mirror requires.
+I recommend Unity 2020 LTS.
 - Basic knowledge of Unity Engine and Mirror Networking

 **Ignorance 1.4 LTS will not work with older Mirror versions.** You can backport 1.4 LTS to your older Mirror project, but that support is on you.